jgmalcolm/jgmalcolm.github.io/_posts/2016-09-02-junior-resident.md

 tags: [clinical]
 ---

+## Scrub tech

+- **Enunciate.** Don't mumble.
+State clearly what you want.
+Also state clearly what you will want soon.
+Be consistent in how you ask for each
+  category: "may I have 3 punch please", "we will need a 3 punch soon".
+  Whatever feels natural, keep doing it that way so that the scrub tech can recognize the key phrase even when their back is turned.

+- **Please and thank you.** When things are slow and smooth, adding these little niceties now and then keeps things pleasant.
+When things are moving fast, it's understandable there is no time and these phrases should be dropped for efficiency, or simply when it seems excessive.
+It's all about respect and appreciation.

+- **Gently state your preference.** Scrub techs are obsessive about clearing the instruments off the near field and putting them back on the mayo stand or back table.
+If you're going to be going between two instruments over and over, ask "may I place this here for a moment" to indicate you want an instrument to remain nearby and not be cleared right away.
+Follow up soon to "release" the instrument back to the tech, and thank them for allowing you to hang onto it longer.
+It's just good to show deference here.
+They are doing their best to keep an orderly environment.
+Don't make it a power struggle.

 ## Functional & Stereotactic

 - Before you move the Leksel frame, make sure there are no probes inserted